IronApeiron/MapApp/README.md

 News
 -----
 - A major rewrite is being planned, as I've learned a lot more about the Android APIs and how to use it.
+This will make development easier in the long run.

 Planned Features and TODOs
 --------------------------